RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

 Current task:
-- Debug multiple ChromeDrivers starting
+- Program parallel execution to execute multiple test cases at the same time

 Test Cases Automated:
 - Valid login